 See Note 2-Financing to our Consolidated Financial Statements included elsewhere in this Annual Report on Form 10-K for further details.

-Gain on Sale Leaseback
+(Gain) on Sale Leaseback

-We recognized a gain on the sale of fixed assets of \$24.5 million during fiscal 2022.
-The gain was attributable to the sale and leaseback of our distribution center in Opelika, Alabama.
-See Note 15-Gain on Sale and Leaseback to our Consolidated Financial Statements included elsewhere in this Annual Report on Form 10-K for further details.
+See Note 15-Gain on Sale and Leaseback of Distribution Center to our Consolidated Financial Statements included elsewhere in this Annual Report on Form 10-K for further details.

 Income Taxes